Polish Immigration to Otago

 From 17 ships arrived some 200 native Poles who worked & settled in the Otago/Southland region during the Vogel era.
 Within those 200 were some 50 families & individuals.
 During those early days the Byszewski family had settled in Dunedin, while the families of Gdaniec, Konkel, Kreft & Piernicki settled at Pine Hill.
 The families of Bielicki, Chajewski, Dysarski, Grenc, Gurzinski, Klaas, Konkel, Kowalewski, Kreft, Pedowski, Piernicki, Rogacki, Smolenski, Switalla, Teike, Trapski, Walinski & Wroblewski settled at Greytown (Allanton).
 The families of Annis, Barra, Baumgardt, Chajewski, Cherkowska, Dowalowski, Dysarski, Gdaniec, Grenc, Halba, Hoffman, Jankowski, Klimek, Kreft, Orlowski, Plewa, Reikowski, Rydzewski, Smolinski, Teike, Welnowski & Wisniewski settled at Waihola.
 A small contingent left Waihola and followed the railway south and settled in around Germantown, being; Bielicki, Bucholc, Dovalowski, Haftka, Klukowski, Hoffman, Rydzewski, Szczepanski, Szulc, Tykowski, & Zykowski.
 Some of the families that associated around Milton were; Barra, Halba, Klimek, Kreft, Orlowski, Plewa, Rekowski & Welnowski.
 The families of Michalski, Rogacki & Teike settled for a time at East Taieri – Mosgiel and Wisniewski had a farm at Momona.
 It must be mentioned that surnames were often Germanized during the period of Prussian occupation, so one often has to go back as far as pre 1795 to find the original spelling as I have recorded here.
 Many ethnic groups saw an importance to associate themselves with a common distinctiveness.
 At this time many that were associated with the Catholic faith regarded themselves as Polish.
 Hence the coined saying; to be Catholic is to be Polish and to be Polish is to be Catholic.

 Today only a few remnants remain, such as the odd sod cottage or wooden villa, to remind us of the once quaint Polish settlements.
 Due to the settlers assimilating well to English society, only snippets of Polish sayings and words have remained but are fast fading in time and of course the Polish surnames, now but known mostly in their Anglised form, all leaving a lasting footprint in time.
-“They were noted for their thrift, discipline, application to hard work, and drank amazing amounts of alcohol; they maintained their religious affiliations, and lived quite happily unmolested until they were ready to shift to greener pastures”.
+As Shaw sums it up well, “They were noted for their thrift, discipline, application to hard work, and drank amazing amounts of alcohol; they maintained their religious affiliations, and lived quite happily unmolested until they were ready to shift to greener pastures”.